download (12).png

 Why does the hand have two thumbs?
 The House promises to research that point, but for now the answer is “symmetry.”

 Should the hand face up or down?
 It depends on what you desire.
 Facing up, it has apotropaic properties, meaning that it protects against evil.
 Facing down, it invites abundance, fertility and answers to your prayers.
+This blog post does a great job of explaining the origins and meaning of the hamsa.

 mosaic hamsa.jpg